brian-pickens/weather-forecast-challenge/README.md

 - Display the wind speed and wind direction with relevant icon
 - Unit tests should be present with at least 50% coverage
 - All other resources or tools you use are completely up to you
+- Extra points if you can include a 5 day forecast

 ## Resources